AnthonyShoukry/SQL-data-job-analysis-project/README.md

 # Introduction
-Welcome to my project, where I explore the exciting world of data jobs! 🚀 I focus on analyst roles, including data analysts, insight analysts, and business analysts 💡.
-In this project, I explore the UK job market in 2023, making interesting comparisons to remote roles 📊.
+Welcome to my project, where I explore the exciting world of data jobs!
+I focus on analyst roles, including data analysts, insight analysts, and business analysts.
+In this project, I explore the UK job market in 2023, making interesting comparisons to remote roles.
 I dive deep into the top-paying jobs, uncover the most in-demand skills, and provide a comprehensive understanding of the optimal skills required for job seekers. 💼

 🔍 Interested in the SQL queries?: Check them out [here](/src/)

+📊 For access to the CSV files: Click on [here](https://drive.google.com/drive/folders/1egWenKd_r3LRpdCf4SsqTeFZ1ZdY3DNx)

 # Background
 As an experienced senior pharmacist transitioning into the world of data, I found it challenging to understand and navigate the job market.
 Despite having a decade of experience in the healthcare domain, I needed to gain a clearer understanding of the skills required for data roles.
 This would help me identify which skills to develop and the reasons behind their importance.